godders/ahokore-case/README.md

 ![base bottom](pics/base_bottom.jpeg)

+Recommended screws are M2 5mm Countersunk (although non-countersunk screws also work).

+## Baseless

 The base is optional, and can be omitted if you don't want to cover up the fantastic PCB artwork, or you want to make it as low profile as possible (omitting the base saves you about 1.5mm of height).

+Here's what the baseless configuration looks like:

 ![baseless](pics/baseless.jpeg)

 (yeah I haven't soldered the switches in that pic!)

-Recommended screws are M2 5mm Countersunk (although non-countersunk screws also work).

 If you want to go without the base, then you'll need M2 4mm button head screws (don't use countersunk screws for this configuration!)